 Check out the most recommended health insurance in Germany, Ottonova, it’s customized for foreign employees, expats, freelancers, and self-employed.
 Another option would be private insurance from Feather, which is suitable for self-employed people with relatively high incomes.

 - Freelancers registered in Germany pay between 17,9% and 20,6% of their income for health insurance

 - If income exceeds 58,050 EUR per year, a freelancer pays around 895 EUR per month

-- If income is less than 12,740 EUR per year, a freelancer pays around 180 EUR per month
+- If income is less than 12,740 EUR per year, a freelancer pays about 180 EUR per month

-What to do if you lose your job but signed with private insurance?
+What to do if you lose your job but are signed with private insurance?

-To be able to receive health insurance funded by the state, former employee must:
+To be able to receive health insurance funded by the state, former employees must: